 Read the Gist of Kurukshetra – October 2019 on Agricultural Reforms in the linked article.

 Niti Ayog Agricultural Marketing and Farmer Friendly Reforms Index

-The index ranks states based on their initiatives taken in implementing provision of seven farm sector reforms.
-These reforms have been proposed under model APMC Act, joining e-NAM initiative, special treatment to fruits and vegetables for marketing and level of taxes in mandis.
-States are ranked based on score on the scale ranging from 0 to 100.
-The minimum score of 0 implies no reforms at all and score of 100 means state is friendliest to farmers.
+The index ranks states based on their initiatives taken in implementing the provision of seven farm sector reforms.
+These reforms have been proposed under the model APMC Act, joining the e-NAM initiative, special treatment to fruits and vegetables for marketing, and level of taxes in mandis.
+States are ranked based on scores on the scale ranging from 0 to 100.
+The minimum score of 0 implies no reforms at all and a score of 100 means the state is friendliest to farmers.
 The index identifies three major parameters.
 They are:

 - Reforms in agricultural marketing

 Pradhan Mantri Krishi Sinchai Yojana